GRIP: A General Robotic Incremental Potential Contact Simulation Dataset for Unified Deformable-Rigid Coupled Grasping: GRIP DATASET GENERATION

 \subsection{Grippers and Objects}

 \paragraph{Gripper Modeling} Our dataset covers both UMI grippers~\cite{umi_gripper} and LEAP Hands~\cite{shaw2023leap}.
 For simulation, we tetrahedralize the soft finger meshes of UMI grippers using TetWild \cite{hu2020fast}, setting a tight envelope tolerance of $\epsilon_e=5\times10^{-4}$ to preserve fine surface geometry details.
 The Young's modulus ($E_{\text{UMI}}=9.4\times10^6$ Pa) and dry friction coefficient ($\mu_{\text{UMI}}=3.5$) of the UMI gripper fingers are set to match their real-world counterparts \cite{umi_gripper}.
+For LEAP Hands, leveraging IPC's robustness for handling complex geometries, we use their high-resolution visual meshes directly as collision meshes for precise contact resolution in simulation.
+To generate the contact point candidates for DexGraspNet synthesis, we heuristically sample points evenly across the contact regions of the hand's palms and fingers.